deeredman1991/Twitch-Plays-Bot/README.md

 #Multi-Commands:
 ------
  1. It is possible to enter two or more commands at the same time using a multi-command.
-The syntax is as follows:
+By default the syntax is as follows:
- *     root1 arg1 arg1; root2 arg2 arg2; root3 arg3 arg3
+ *     root1 arg arg; root arg arg; root arg arg

+ 2. It is also possible to specify a custom delimiter in the "user_variables.json" config file.
+For example; you may specify that the delimiter be "," and then the syntax of the above multi-command would change to the following:
+ *     root1 arg arg, root arg arg, root arg arg

 #Internal Variables:
 ------